 (b) anyone requesting it who pays the prescribed fee.

-[Section 31 amended by No. 58 of 1999 s.
+[Section 31 amended: No. 58 of 1999 s.
 87.]

 32. Assignment of certain consents

 (1) When land becomes part of the DBNGP corridor, any consent with respect to that land, or any part of it, that the corporation has under section 18 of the Aboriginal Heritage Act 1972 is, by operation of this section, assigned to the DBNGP Land Access Minister and has effect as if it had been given to the DBNGP Land Access Minister and any holder of rights conferred under section 34.